top of page

 Power of Attorney Notarization in Florida Explained

 A Power of Attorney (POA) is one of the most powerful legal documents a person can sign.
-It grants another individual the authority to act on your behalf in financial, legal, medical, or personal matters.
-Because of the authority it conveys, Florida law places strict requirements on how a Power of Attorney must be executed—including notarization .
-What Is a Power of Attorney in Florida?
-A Power of Attorney is a legal document that allows one person (the principal ) to appoin
+It allows someone else to act on your behalf in financial, legal, medical, or personal matters.
+Because of the authority it grants, Florida law has strict requirements for how a POA must be executed—including notarization.
+At Mobile Notaries of SWFL, we help individuals and families across Southwest Florida properly execute and notarize Power of Attorney documents so they are valid, accep

 Gus Oros